Staying Truly Connected: Leading change while working remotely

 We’re here to support you to generate ideas, make creative plans and test these in action.

-We’re running three cohorts of Staying Truly Connected in 2020-21, with a group size of up to 15 people per cohort.
+Staying Truly Connected typically has a group size of up to 12 people.
 The cost per person is £495 per person, excluding VAT.

 If you would like to run this for your team in-house, we can make it your own.